microsoft/FluidFramework/packages/framework/aqueduct/README.md

 - Basic set of interface implementations to be loadable in a Fluid container.
 - Functions for managing the Fluid object lifecycle.
   - `initializingFirstTime(props: S)` - called only the first time a Fluid object is initialized and only on the first client on which it loads.
-  - `initializingFromExisting()` - called every time except the first time a Fluid object is initialized
+  - `initializingFromExisting()` - called every time except the first time a Fluid object is initialized; that is, every time an instance is loaded from a previously created instance.
   - `hasInitialized()` - called every time after `initializingFirstTime` or `initializingFromExisting` executes
 - Helper functions for creating and getting other data objects in the same container.